GlobalWebIndex/challenge-elm/SECOND_STEP.md

 ## Requirements

-There are three categories of audinces we want to separate in data set.
+There are three categories of audiences we want to separate in data set.
 User should be able to select one of these at the time and see only audiences which are member of this category.
 Categories are: